WhitewaterFoundry/Pengwin-Enterprise/README.md

 - Windows Terminal integration with custom profile
 - WSL utilities and enhancements
 - Access to Rocky Linux package repositories
-- Graphics support with Mesa and vGEM loader
+- Graphics support with Mesa

 ### What's NOT Included in Microsoft Store Version